stouffer/EvoGeoModules/manuscript/manuscript.md

 In this manuscript, we analyze a large dataset of over 300 species of mammalian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
-Using a Procrustean approach to quantify the strength of matching between host and parasite trees [@balb13], we show that locally sampled communities rarely show strong matching despite the fact that the overall system does at the continental scale.
-We then provide evidence to support the conclusion that the amount of phylogenetic matching within a local community is predictable based on the importance of interactions in the *regional* network.
-We finally show that the contribution of these interactions to phylogenetic matching is invariant across scales, and is unrelated to their tendency to vary across space.
-The lack of co-phylogenetic structure in local communities suggest that, while interactions are undeniably important for community assembly, they might be less so than abiotic factors.
+Using a Procrustean approach to quantify the strength of co-phylogenetic matching of interactions between host and parasite trees [@balb13], we show that locally sampled communities rarely show strong matching despite the fact that the overall system does at the continental scale.
+We then provide evidence to support the conclusion that the amount of phylogenetic matching within a local community is predictable based on the importance of interactions in the regional network.
+We finally show that the contribution of specific interactions to phylogenetic matching is invariant across scales, and is unrelated to their tendency to vary across space.
+The lack of co-phylogenetic structure in local communities suggests that, while interactions are undeniably important for community assembly, they might be less so than abiotic factors.